CHaSE Lab investigates how neighbourhood and population characteristics impact disease occurrence, health care access and health outcomes

 Students worked with locally grown produce that is abundant in the fall season, and practiced knife skills, which were employed to cut up whole chickens and create attractive vegetable cuts such as Parisienne, julienne, and chiffonade, as well as practice more utilitarian chopping, mincing and grating without the use of a food processor.
 Students created and presented finished dishes, including egg drop soup, zucchini Parisienne with julienne carrots sautéed in clarified butter, spinach and apple salad, tabouli with quinoa, and novel salsas made from radishes and grapes.
 Preserved foods included refrigerator dill pickles, canned and dehydrated tomatoes, frozen pasta sauce, sauerkraut, and frozen chicken and chicken and vegetable stocks that will be used in the production of more advanced dishes in future labs.

-NEP students provide fitness test for medical students
+NEP students provide fitness tests for medical students

 Students in the Nutrition and Exercise Physiology program provided fitness tests to medical students.
 This was the NEP junior students’ first experience conducting basic exercise tests – the third week of classes.
-The tests included treadmill, cycle and stepping protocols, and they practiced calculating work, power and exergy expenditure from the data collected.
-The junior students were part of Dr. Lindsey Miller’s NEP 463 class.
+The tests included treadmill, cycle and stepping protocols, and they practiced calculating work, power and energy expenditure from the data collected.
+The junior students were part of Dr. Lindsey Miller’s NEP 463 class, and the medical students were taking part in Explorations Week activities.

 NEP Graduate Heads to Sierra Leone